Drew Holcomb and the Neighbors

-Drew Holcomb and the Neighbors is an Americana band from Memphis and East Nashville in Tennessee, United States.
+Drew Holcomb and the Neighbors is an Americana band from Memphis and East Nashville, Tennessee.
 The band was formed in 2005 by Drew Holcomb (lead vocals, guitar, harmonica).
-The other band members are Nathan Dugger (guitar, keys) and Rich Brinsfield (bass).
-Holcomb's wife, Ellie Holcomb, who had been a member of the band since 2005, eventually stopped touring with the band to take care of their first child EmmyLou in 2012 and then later began pursuing a solo artist career.
+The other band members are Nathan Dugger (guitar, keys) and Rich Brinsfield playing bass.
+Holcomb's wife, Ellie Holcomb, who had been a member of the band since 2005, eventually stopped touring with the band to take care of their first child EmmyLou in 2012, and then later began pursuing a solo artist career.

 History

 Early years

 Drew Holcomb began his musical career as a solo act.
 In 2003, he recorded his debut EP Lost And Found in his hometown of Memphis, Tennessee.
 Two years later, Holcomb released the full-length album Washed in Blue, which led to multiple TV placements, including Lifetime's Army Wives, Showtime's United States of Tara, and A&E's The Cleaner.